1 Day Trip In Pontian, Johor

 A day trip to Pontian might be a whole new experience to all of us.
-But if you plan to do so, road trip would be the most convenient way.
+But if you plan to do so, a road trip would be the most convenient way.

 Pontian is a small coastal town with 60km stretches of shoreline facing the Straits of Malacca.
 The shoreline will eventually lead you to the southernmost point of Asia.

-Along the journey, you’ll discover several fisherman’s docks, fishing village, pineapple farm, eco-farm and the wetland national park.
+Along the journey, you’ll discover several fisherman’s docks, fishing village, pineapple farm, eco-farm, and the wetland national park.
 All these attractions are suitable for an unforgettable family trip.

 Don’t forget to try out their highlight dishes – wantan mee which has a different yet unique taste!
-It can be found at the downtown area.
+It can be found in the downtown area.
 Also, plan a visit to the fishing village – Kukup and enjoy the stunning view of sunset there.

 You can even visit the temple to pray for prosperity and health and enjoy a cup of coffee at their traditional coffee shop.
 See, there are so many things to do in Pontian!